-If television can have such negative effects on children and teenagers, pornography, with more violent and engaging images, we believe you can imagine the worst scenario.
+Even television can have such bad affects on children, the negative effects of pornography on kids and teenagers, with more violent and engaging images is more serious, we believe you can imagine the worst scenario.

 What parents need to do know?

-To better protect your children, you need to understand why pornography can leave detrimental effects on your kids like:
+To better protect your children and prevent negative effects of pornography on kids , you need to understand why pornography can leave detrimental effects on your kids like: